 Considerations for Limited Face-to-Face Instruction

 Dallas College recognizes the importance of experiential learning components in the instructional experience.
-The Critical Response Office, in conjunction with the Office of the Provost and the Office of the Vice Chancellor of Student Success, has reviewed and approved limited face-to-face instruction of labs and other hands-on learning experiences for the Fall 2020 semester.
+The Critical Response Office, in conjunction with the Office of the Provost and the Office of the Vice Chancellor of Student Success, has reviewed and approved limited face-to-face instruction of labs and other hands-on learning experiences for the Spring 2021 semester.
 With Dallas College remaining predominantly online for the Spring 2021 semester, this process for submitting face-to-face requests is again being implemented.

 All requests must provide ample evidence that specific components of the course cannot be conducted online and that industry standards mandate hands-on training components for specific skills.